hakureidev/.github/profile/README.md

 ## What language is used?
 Any language, as long as you can produce an opensource project or commercial project from the language/technology you master.

-Any language, as long as you can produce an opensource project or commercial project from the language/technology you master.

 We personally have a standardized language that we use to create projects here:
 - Javascript
 - Typescript